-Asset managers in some jurisdictions are required or expected to have BCPs to ensure continuity of critical business operations in case of operational failure (e.g. IT infrastructure) or natural disaster.
-However, BCPs generally do not seem to address operational challenges in transferring client accounts in stressed conditions. - Regulatory requirements to have an external custodian Asset managers in many jurisdictions are required to have an external (third party) custodian for client assets.
-Such an external custodian may help facilitate the transfer of the investment mandate especially in cases where the transfer of client assets is needed. - Supervisory tools to assess, monitor, and act on operational risks of asset managers -Some jurisdictions have supervisory processes to assess and to ex ante detect reputational and organisational risks.
-Supervisory actions from such assessments include initial warnings, official letters, on-site visits, withdrawal of authorisation, and in extreme situations, the appointment of a transition manager. - Use of transition managers Some clients (i.e. funds or SMAs) as a matter of business practice in some jurisdictions employ "transition managers" to help move their investment portfolios between asset managers while managing risks and reducing transaction costs.55 Close coordination with transition managers and the appropriate design of transition plans are important.
-Transition managers themselves also need to ensure appropriate controls and oversight especially as this is a concentrated industry.56 - Firms' internal risk management tools To reduce or mitigate operational risks from transferring client accounts, some asset managers employ their own internal risk management tools, such as due diligence and oversight of service providers, use of multiple service providers or advance identification of back-up service providers, and required annual independent audits.
+- Regulatory requirements for asset managers to have business continuity plans (BCPs) Asset managers in some jurisdictions are required or expected to have BCPs to ensure continuity of critical business operations in case of operational failure (e.g. IT infrastructure) or natural disaster.
+However, BCPs generally do not seem to address operational challenges in transferring client accounts in stressed conditions. - Capital requirements for asset managers to cover operational risk In some jurisdictions, some asset managers are required to set aside capital or hold indemnity insurance for professional liability risks (including losses arising from business disruptions, system failures, and transaction processing or process management failures). - Regulatory requirements to have an external custodian Asset managers in many jurisdictions are required to have an external (third party) custodian for client assets.
+Such an external custodian may help facilitate the transfer of the investment mandate especially in cases where the transfer of client assets is needed. - Supervisory tools to assess, monitor, and act on operational risks of asset managers Some jurisdictions have supervisory processes to assess and to ex ante detect reputational and organisational risks.
+Supervisory actions from such assessments include initial warnings, official letters, on-site visits and, in extreme situations, withdrawal of authorisation and/or the appointment of a transition manager. - Regulatory reform to promote central clearing of standardised OTC derivatives The efforts by authorities to promote the central clearing of standardised OTC derivatives could help reduce operational difficulties and challenges associated with transferring OTC derivatives positions from one asset manager to another.
+59 However, depending on the OTC derivatives instruments and the jurisdiction in which client accounts are held, use of such central counterparties may still be difficult. - Use of transition managers Some clients (i.e. funds or SMAs) as a matter of business practice in some jurisdictions employ "transition managers" to help move their investment portfolios between asset managers while managing risks and reducing transaction costs.
+60 Close coordination with transition managers and the appropriate design of transition plans are important.
+Transition managers themselves also need to ensure appropriate controls and oversight especially as this is a concentrated industry.
+61 - Firms' internal risk management tools To reduce or mitigate operational risks from transferring client accounts, some asset managers employ their own internal risk management tools, such as due diligence and oversight of service providers, use of